kaaengine/kaa/docs/tutorial/part06.rst

         def update(dt)

             for event in self.input.events():
-                if event.audio: # check if this is audio event if event.music_finished():
+                if event.audio: # check if it's an audio related event if event.audio.music_finished:
                         # do something when the track has finished playing ...

 Full example